wvdtoorn/slurm-job-tunnel/README.md

 `slurm-job-tunnel` is a utility to submit a SLURM job with specified resources and establish an SSH tunnel to the allocated compute node.

-A tunnel sbatch script is created on the remote host using `rsync`.
-The script finds an available port on the compute node, starts up an SSH server within a singularity image, and writes the port and hostname of the SSH server to the SBATCH output file.
+A tunnel sbatch script is run to find an available port on the compute node and start up an SSH server within a singularity image.
+The script writes the port and hostname of the SSH server to the SBATCH output file.

 The port and hostname are retreived locally, and a corresponding host entry is created in your `~/.ssh/config`.
 This entry is then used to connect to the SLURM job from your local machine over SSH.